 This is an aspect I’ve become far more aware of since my transition into the travel industry, a comfortable bed in anything from modern to historic is a true treat at the end of a rewarding day in the saddle.
 Japanese modern hotels are short on space but high on amenities, but the real experience is in the traditional Ryokan accommodation, with tatami mat floors, futon beds, shared natural onsen thermal bathes, and Yukata wearing residence.

 Respect in and it's Japanese culture I feel is an aspect you must experience to fully appreciate, it is felt at all levels of the community.

 7. The pleasure of bicycle touring

 I’m an extremely curious person by nature.
 I love to experience the authenticity of local life as often possible on my travels.
-In my mind there is no better way to immerse yourself in a new region than exploring by bicycle.
-You are travelling on your terms, if you see something of interest you can just stop and explore.
+In my mind, there is no better way to immerse yourself in a new region than exploring by bicycle.
+You are traveling on your terms if you see something of interest you can just stop and explore.
 The other wonderful benefit is that locals seem so much more open and approachable to a stranger on a bike, often they are as inquisitive as you about the situation, and the uniqueness of the encounter is often shared.
-You are a traveller not a tourist, you are welcomed and I can imagine this is hugely amplified thanks to Japanese culture.
+You are a traveler, not a tourist, you are welcomed and I can imagine this is hugely amplified thanks to Japanese culture.

-Perhaps this article should be titled 700 Reasons I want do a bike tour in Japan as within each reason there are an array of ingredients that make this destination so appealing.
-I can’t wait to get there in the near future and with our growing presence in Japan I’m sure it will be an incredible cycling adventure.
+Perhaps this article should be titled 700 Reasons I want to do a bike tour in Japan as within each reason there is an array of ingredients that make this destination so appealing.
+I can’t wait to get there in the near future and with our growing presence in Japan, I’m sure it will be an incredible cycling adventure.